 BN I Properties retained the stabilized (cash-flowing) retail unit which was rented to Maggie Moo's ice cream until they sold it in 2006.

 HAGERSTOWN - JUNCTION Interstate 81 & Interstate 70

 105 Enterprise Lane was purchased in August 2012.
 BN i Properties' strategy was to negotiate early renewals with the tenants who's leases were expiring within the first 4 years of the investment; improve the grounds by paving the truck court; and enhance the center's security by installing a fence around the property and a security guard house at the entrance of 105 Enterprise Lane.
-Additionally, BN i Properties had plans to entitle and develop an additional 40,000 to 80,000 square feet of space to satisfy possible expansion needs of existing tenants; or build to suit for a new tenant.
-It became apparent early during BN i's ownership that the existing tenancy of the center did not share the same long-term commitment to their facility, as BN i Properties did to their investment.
-BN i's expression of long-term commitment to the property by offering to invest in improvements to the truck court and overall property security, in exchange for early renewals of the shorter term leases, was met with indifference.
+Additionally, BN i Properties had plans to entitle and develop an additional 40,000 to 80,000 square feet of land to satisfy possible expansion needs of existing tenants, or build to suit for a new tenant.
+It became apparent early during BN i's ownership that the existing tenancy of the center did not share the same long-term commitment to their facility, as BN i Properties did to its investment.
+BN i's expression of long-term commitment to the property by offering to invest in improvements to the truck court and overall property security in exchange for early renewals of the shorter term leases was met with indifference.
 In the first year of ownership, rental activity in the Hagerstown industrial market slowed down to almost non-existent.
 The signs of market weakness were further confirmed after one of the existing tenants reduced their occupancy, at the time of lease renewal, to half of their originally occupied space.
 BN i Properties could not ignore the indicators that pointed to imminent deterioration of the property's fundamentals.
 BN i's management moved quickly to secure a county site-plan approval for the expansion of the site, and proceeded to negotiate the sale of the property.

 The property was sold in the Fall of 2014 to the largest tenant in the facility.